kunisaki-patorishia/King-Lai-Technical-Assignment/README.md

 Run the code in Web Scrapping Code.py

+### Extracting relevant companies with OpenAI

-### Unable to extract relevant companies with OpenAI due to the deprecation of old model & the new model is not free of charge
+Unable to extract relevant companies with OpenAI due to the deprecation of old model & the new model is not free of charge

 *Deprecation of text-davinci-002 model*
 ![image](https://github.com/kunisaki-patorishia/King-Lai-Technical-Assignment/blob/420c96e901bb8bde9af94626c716fb7fc667a824/Deprecation%20of%20text-davinci-002%20%26%20text-davince-003%20models.png)